c1ndygao/cindygao.com/heroes.md

 <h4>I. M. Pei 贝夷铭, architect</h4>

-<p style="width:330px;">Pei's career spanned 5 decades with works on multiple continents, with the most notable being the John.
+<p>Pei's career spanned 5 decades with works on multiple continents, with the most notable being the John.
 F. Kennedy Library in Massachusetts, the Bank of China Tower in Hong Kong, and the most controversial Louvre Pyramid in Paris.
 He won the prestigious Pritzker Prize for Architecture in 1983.</p>

 </div>